alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 3. For almost every .go file there is a corresponding **_test.go** file.
 In contrast to Python, where error handling and unit tests are "best practice" but are often more of an afterthought, in Go these aspects are first-class citizens.
 Almost every function will return an error value to be handled by the function that calls it.
 The code, which has been segmented into distinct packages, will be tested in isolation, so that when a package is used by a higher level package, you can be fairly confident it will all work.
 There's a built in testing package with conventions such as having corresponding _test.go files which contain a series of functions that start with Test and can be run (at least in vscode) with a button click, in isolation or as a batch.

-    In the case of the *windows* package, creating the test files actually involved a decent amount of refactoring.
+    In the case of the *windows* package, creating the test files actually involved a decent amount of refactoring in itself.
 Initially, my test files required me to manually open and close windows, which was a slow process and would have been a pain when testing time of day exclusion periods.
-In order to test this properly, I had to adjust the code to use an *Interface*, which could be set to either the real process retriever (which looked for actual processes running in the Windows operating system) or a Mock[^1] process retriever (which simulated processes being opened and closed).
+In order to test this properly, I had to adjust the code to use an *Interface*, which could be set to use either a real process retriever (which looked for actual processes running in the Windows operating system) or a Mock[^1] process retriever (which simulated processes being opened and closed).
 Similarly, functions that use the current time in production can be written to use a parameterised time value, which is set to the current time in production but can be artificially set in the test environment.

 	While this took some additional time, both in getting used to the way testing works and to actually implement tests, I can see how this approach can lead to much greater confidence in your code.
 I found it useful to have Copilot create some sensible tests, which I could then adjust as needed.
 Creating the tests is often relatively straightforward but can be a little tedious, so it's nice to outsource it and have it done immediately.
 It's also good to have multiple eyes involved, as sometimes Copilot would create tests that I wouldn't have and vice versa.
 I think with more experience, it would also take less time as you would know to use interfaces and parameterised values in advance, making it much easier to write the tests.